← Back to all posts

 Better an Honest Maybe Than a Lying Yes

-I would rather have five "Maybes" than five people who clicked "Yes" out of panic and then flake two hours before the party.
+Give me five Maybes over five people who panic-clicked Yes and then bail two hours before the party.

-Once I realized this, I stopped trying to eliminate the gray area.
-Instead, I started looking for tools to manage it.
+Once that clicked, I stopped trying to bulldoze the gray area and went looking for tools to actually manage it.

-This is where Lemonvite changed my hosting game.
+This is where Lemonvite changed how I host.

 "Hey, are you coming?
 Need to know for food."